utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 <img alt="Sending a request to the mock server" src="https://assets.postman.com/postman-docs/mock-api-mock-response-v9-14.jpg" width="893px">

 Notice that the response is identical to the example you saved for `Request 1`.
 That's because the mock server uses the example to create a response.
 If you added more requests and examples to the collection, send them to the mock server using the mock server URL and the request path.

-## Adding optional request headers

-Postman mock servers accept optional headers you can use to customize how the mock server responds to requests.
-Using these headers, you can specify which saved examples the mock server will return.
-Without these headers, the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return in a response.

-### Matching a response code

-Use the header `x-mock-response-code` to specify the HTTP response code the returned response will match.
-For example, `500` will return an example with the HTTP 500 response.

-### Matching a response name or ID

-Use the headers `x-mock-response-name` or `x-mock-response-id` to specify the exact response you want the mock server to return by matching the `id` or the `name` of the saved example.
-You can get the example response `id` or `name` by using the Postman API to [GET a Single Collection](https://documenter.getpostman.com/view/12959542/UV5XjJV8?&_ga=2.100400478.1771040895.1644854022-1154140310.1627600155#a6a282df-907e-438b-8fe6-e5efaa60b8bf) and searching for your example in the response.

-### Matching a request body or header

-Use the headers `x-mock-match-request-body` or `x-mock-match-request-headers` to specify the exact response you want the mock server to return by matching the headers or body of the saved example.

-* To enable request body matching, set the value of `x-mock-match-request-body` to `true`.

-* To enable request header matching, include the header `x-mock-match-request-headers` and set its value to a comma-separated string of header keys that you want to match against the saved examples.
-Header matching isn't case-sensitive.